 There is never an application fee or additional cost for applying to Concordia.
 In fact, depending on when students complete their application file (app, transcript) by a certain date, we provide $500 in renewable scholarship funds.

 Are there any essays that students need to write to apply and get accepted?

 Students do not need to write an essay for admission, but they may be asked to do so for additional scholarship opportunities.
 At times, personal statements are requested in order to allow a student to address any concerns the admission committee may have regarding grades or other discrepancies as a part of the application.
 Again, we want to be sure that we are reviewing the whole student during the admission process.

-Every student who is admitted to Concordia is provided with an automatic academic Excellence Scholarship.
-Students just need to apply for admission and be accepted to qualify and receive these scholarships, which are renewable annually up to four years.
-For additional aid, such as talent scholarships, BREW Scholarship, or Diversity Scholarship, a separate scholarship form needs to be completed, as well as possibly attending scholarship interviews.
+Every student who is admitted to Concordia is provided with an automatic Excellence Scholarship.
+Students just need to apply for admission and be accepted to qualify and receive these scholarships, which are renewable annually for up to four years.
+Separate applications (and possibly on-campus interviews) are required for our various talent scholarships, the National Alumni Board Gold Scholarship, and the Diversity Scholarship.

 If you have additional questions about the application process, your acceptance status, or Concordia in general, your admission representative is always just a phone call, email, or text message away.